aparg/chat-application/README.md

 1) Clone the github repo
 2) Add .env files in back-end and front-end as shown in .env.example files.
 3) Open terminal and navigate to front-end folder and run command: `npm run dev`
-4) Open another terminal instance, navigate to back-end folder and run command: `npm run dev`
+4) Open another terminal instance, navigate to back-end folder and run command: `npm start`
 5) Enter the URL given in your browser and start chatting!

 ## Author